On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Background

+The holonomy variety turns out to be independent of the triangulation $\mathcal{T}$, but depends only on the fundamental group of $\mathcal{M}$ as well as the chosen meridian-longitude pair of $T_i$.

-parametrized by the holonomies $M_i, L_i$ of $m_i, l_i$ respectively $(1\leq i\leq n)$.
-In general, \eqref{19071901} has several irreducible components, but we are only interested in the so called \emph{geometric component} of it.
-It is known that the geometric component of \eqref{19071901} is an $n$-dimensional algebraic variety in $\mathbb{C}^{2n}\big(:=(M_1, L_1, \dots, M_n, L_n)\big)$ and contains $(1, \dots, 1)$ which gives rise to the complete hyperbolic metric structure of $\mathcal{M}$.
-Let us denote the component by $\mathcal{X}$ and, by abuse of notation, still call it the A-polynomial of $\mathcal{X}$.
+The holonomy variety, in general, may have several irreducible components; nevertheless, we are only interested in the so-called \emph{geometric component} of it.
+It is known that the geometric component of the holonomy variety of an $n$-cusped hyperbolic $3$-manifold $\mathcal{M}$ is an $n$-dimensional algebraic variety in $\mathbb{G}^{2n}\big(:=(M_1, L_1, \dots, M_n, L_n)\big)$ and contains $(1, \dots, 1)$ which gives rise to the complete hyperbolic metric structure of $\mathcal{M}$.
+We typically denote the component by $\mathcal{X}$ and, by abuse of notation, still term it as the holonomy variety of $\mathcal{M}$.